m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 ![](https://assets.omscs.io/47BCD6ED-91B1-47D2-BF37-313E1F60D22B.png)

 ## Block Cipher Primitives
 The goal of encryption is to transform plaintext into an unintelligible form.
-Since we assume that an attacker can obtain the ciphertext, we don’t want the ciphertext to convey any information about the key or the plaintext.
+Since we assume that an attacker can obtain the ciphertext, we don't want the ciphertext to convey any information about the key or the plaintext.

 **Confusion** obscures the relationship between the key and the ciphertext and is typically achieved with *substitution*.
 Through confusion, the attacker cannot determine the key, even if they obtain the ciphertext.

 Confusion alone is not sufficient.
 Even when a letter can be mapped to any other letter, an attacker can perform a statistical analysis of letter frequencies to break the scheme.
-For example, the most common letter in English is ‘E’.
-If the most common letter in the ciphertext is ‘Q’, we can be confident that ‘E’ maps to ‘Q’.
+For example, the most common letter in English is 'E'.
+If the most common letter in the ciphertext is 'Q', we can be confident that 'E' maps to 'Q'.

 The second principle that we need is diffusion. **Diffusion** spreads the influence of one plaintext bit over many ciphertext bits to hide the statistical properties of the plaintext.
 We can achieve diffusion with *permutation*.